-During the 2020-21 school year, PLA Virtual gave its benchmark assessment in the fall, winter, and spring.
+During the 2022-23 school year, PLA Virtual gave its benchmark assessment in the fall, winter, and spring.
 These results were consistently collected, analyzed, and discussed to identify areas of immediate improvement and/or celebration.

 The 'Average,' 'High Average,' and 'High' categories signify students who demonstrated grade level proficiency.
 However, these categories represent percentile rankings.
 An increase in the percentage of students in these categories indicates that students outgrew their academic peers enough to obtain higher achievement scores.
 A decrease in the percentage of these categories would then signify that students did not grow enough to maintain similar achievement levels as their academic peers.
-It does not mean that students went backwards in their achievement.
+It does not necessarily mean that students went backwards in their achievement.

-At the beginning of the year, 52.1% of PLA Virtual students were performing on grade level in reading and 42.9% in math.
-These percentages both decreased by the end of the year to 41.8% in reading and 35.9% in math.
-The table and graphs on the following page illustrate the achievement of students in reading and math for the 2021-22 school year.
+At the beginning of the year, 46.4% of PLA Virtual legacy students were performing on grade level in reading and 35.3% in math.
+The percentage of legacy students performing on grade level increased by 9.5 points in reading and 7.8 points in math.
+The following table and graphs illustrate the achievement of legacy students in reading and math for the 2022-23 school year, compared to their non-legacy peers and the school's overall achievement percentage.